 The Group has signed land plot administration agreement with UAB INVL Farmland Management on 30 June 2015.
 UAB INVL Farmland Management, is a company owned by AB Invalda INVL.
 The agreement came into force on 1 July 2015.
 According to the agreement administration fees paid to UAB INVL Farmland Management will be 7% of annual rent revenues and 0,5% market capitalization of AB INVL Baltic Farmland.
 Success fee is also set and it consists of 20 % from the share of the return exceeding the pre-determined annual return of 5 % plus inflation.
-If the carrying amount of past due trade receivables arising from the current year would exceed 5 % of yearly turnover (revenue plus VAT), the excess shall be fully compensated by UAB INVL Farmland Management.
-In 2016 the Group has recognised land plots administration fees of EUR 174 thousand, from which success fee amounted to EUR 101 thousand, and UAB INVL Farmland Management has compensated EUR 15 thousand of past due trade receivables.
-In 2015 the Group has recognised land plots administration fees of EUR 117 thousand, from which success fee amounted to EUR 78 thousand.
+If the carrying amount of past due trade receivables arising from the current year would exceed 5 % of annual turnover (revenue plus VAT), the excess shall be fully compensated by UAB INVL Farmland Management.
+If the Group receive the compensated trade receivables, the compensation is returned to UAB INVL Farmland Management.
+The split of administration fees is presented in the table below: